mathisme/UdacityAzureMLCapstone/README.md

 ### Call to endpoint

+// include screenshot of call

 ## Screen Recording

 [https://youtu.be/wbC8YtjXAx4](https://youtu.be/wbC8YtjXAx4)

 ## Suggestions

-// put in order of what you want to do right away

 * Require authentication to access the endpoint
 To avoid attacks against the endpoint, authorization should be required.